shubhamcodez/LandingPage/README.md

-This project was created with [React](https://github.com/facebook/create-react-app).
+This project was created with HTML 5, CSS 3, [React](https://github.com/facebook/create-react-app) and a lot of frameworks.

 To run locally:
 >npm install and npm start